Find the best online payment provider for your business and never miss a sale

 Best for innovation

 Combining innovation with the backing of online payments giant PayPal, Braintree is a growing ecommerce force.
 It offers a range of custom ways to embed its checkout form within your website, and is suitable for everyone: from the first time payments newbie to the experienced code-dabblers.
 Braintree also boasts an array of third-party app integrations including Salesforce, allowing you to combine the power of payments and customer data for 360-degree visibility over your business.

-Braintree also offers intelligent tools to prevent fraudulent transactions to help keep your money safe online.
-And with low rates and no setup fees, it’s an affordable solution for your small business.
+Braintree also offers intelligent tools to prevent fraudulent transactions, and help keep your money safe online.
+And with low rates and zero setup fees, it’s an affordable solution for your small business.

 - Low, simple, and transparent fees